Jeric-Tan/CS50X/README.md

 # CS50X
- Codes for Harvard's CS50X Course
+  My codes for CS50x by Harvard